codecurious-bln/elixir_snake/docs/GUIDES.md

     You can also run it interactively like this:
         $ iex -S mix

-We see it generated some files inside a new `snake` folder and gives us hints what we can do next.
+We see it generated some files inside a new `snake` folder and gives us hints about what we can do next.

-Fist, we need to Navigate into our new project directory:
+First, we need to Navigate into our new project directory:

     $ cd snake